 Grow our customer base.
-We believe there is a substantial opportunity to further grow our customer base in our large and underpenetrated market of approximately 21,500 self- and fully-insured U.S. employers with 500 employees or more.
-Our sales and marketing team draws on advanced demand-generation strategies to reach and educate the market about our offerings and increase the opportunities to grow our customer base.
+We believe there is a substantial opportunity to further grow our customer base in our large and underpenetrated market of approximately 21,400 self- and fully-insured employers.
+Our sales and marketing team draws on advanced demandgeneration strategies to reach and educate the market about our offerings and increase the opportunities to grow our customer base.
 We maintain a cohort of highly referenceable customers in support of new customer acquisition.

 Retain and expand relationships with our customers.
 By delivering measurable outcomes to our customers, we can achieve strong customer retention, which enables us to expand and deepen these relationships.
-Accolade Boost, our Trusted Supplier Program, and Accolade COVID Response Care are examples of new add-on offerings that target specific challenges faced by our customers, complement our existing solutions, and provide cross-sell opportunities to drive incremental revenue.
+Accolade Boost and our Trusted Supplier Program are examples of new add-on offerings that target specific challenges faced by our customers, complement our existing solutions, and provide cross-sell opportunities to drive incremental revenue.